JakobTischler/VSCode-FS-AI-Tools/README.md

 * Requires an `aifp.cfg` file in the flightplan directory, containing the airline metadata.
 * Logo will be searched in flightplan directory ("logo.png/jpg" or "[callsign].png/jpg") or a custom logo directory ("directory/[callsign].png/jpg")
 * Custom logo directory path can be set with the `fs-ai-tools.airlineView.logoDirectoryPath` setting.
-* Can use master airports file (`fs-ai-tools.generateAirports.masterAirportsFilePath`) if an airport is not found in flightplan's Airports.txt file.
+* Can use master airports file (`fs-ai-tools.masterAirportsFilePath`) if an airport is not found in flightplan's Airports.txt file.
 * Routemap view, using [Great Circle Mapper](http://www.gcmap.com/).
 Each aircraft type can be toggled.

 <br>